 “Your fierceness has deceived you, the pride of your heart, O you who dwell in the clefts of the rock, who hold the height of the hill!
 Though you make your nest as high as the eagle, I will bring you down from there, says the Lord.”
 Jeremiah 49:16

-Plagues, overthrow, a scary lion, desolation, an earthquake and an attacking eagle all coming soon.
-The Lord says that the hearts of the mighty men be like the hearts of women giving birth.
-Beating fast and anxious for the pain to end!
+Hearts of the mighty men beating like hearts of birthing mothers!
 Jesus used similar words when He spoke of the signs of the end times.
 In Luke 21:26, He spoke of “men’s hearts failing them from fear and the expectation of those things which are coming on the earth, for the powers of the heavens will be shaken.”
 God’s wrath on sin is great.
-In Revelation 3:19, Jesus told the church in Laodicea, “As many as I love, I rebuke and chasten.
-Therefore be zealous and repent.”

-Next, the Lord speaks a prophetic word to the people of Damascus the capital city of Syria.
+Next, the Lord spoke a prophetic word for the people of Damascus the capital city of Syria.

 “Against Damascus.
 Hamath and Arpad are shamed, for they have heard bad news.
-They are fainthearted; there is trouble on the sea; it cannot be quiet.
-Damascus has grown feeble; she turns to flee, and fear has seized her.
+They are fainthearted.
+There is trouble on the sea; it cannot be quiet.
+Damascus has grown feeble She turns to flee.
+Fear has seized her.
 Anguish and sorrows have taken her like a woman in labor.
 Why is the city of praise not deserted, the city of My joy?
-Therefore her young men shall fall in her streets, and all the men of war shall be cut off in that day, says the Lord of hosts.
+Therefore, her young men shall fall in her streets, and all the men of war shall be cut off in that day, says the Lord of hosts.
 I will kindle a fire in the wall of Damascus, and it shall consume the palaces of Ben-Hadad.”
 Jeremiah 49:23-26

 Damascus, Hamath and Arpad were key cities of Syria.
 Bad news for them was bad news for the nation.
 Fear, anguish and sorrow were coming her way.
 The city of joy needed to vacate their streets because war was coming.
 Her defenses will be useless.
 Her capital will burn down.

-As He does so often in Scripture, the Lord gives Jeremiah the metaphor of a woman in the process of giving birth to help the Syrians grasp the kind of pain that was coming their way.
+As He does so often in Scripture, the Lord gave to Jeremiah the metaphor of a woman experiencing labor pains to help the Syrians grasp the kind of pain that was coming their way.

-The birthing metaphor confirms that Jesus judges the world with righteousness.
+Jesus judges the world with righteousness.
 He allows pain to bring about new birth.
-He reforms broken and marred vessels into beautiful vessels.
-So, when God speaks of birth pangs, He also speaks of a new life that is coming.
+He reforms marred vessels into beautiful vessels.
+He turns birth pangs into new life.

 Next, the Lord speaks a prophetic word to the people of Kedar and the kingdoms of Hazor.
 The Kedarites were descendants of Ishmael, the son of Abraham and Hagar.
 The kingdoms of Hazor refers to a region or a network of settlements in the Arabian desert, not the Canaanite city of Hazor.
 These nomadic groups were known for their wealth and skill in archery.
 They dwelt in tents in the Arabian Desert along with their flocks and herds.